 True tea afficionados are sure to love this next section.
 These are perfect book for tea lovers, full of gorgeous pictures and fascinating information.

-And we’ve also picked out a gorgeous colouring book so they can while away the time with a cup by their side.
+And I’ve also picked out a gorgeous colouring book so they can while away the time with a cup by their side.

 It’s the creation of Henrietta Lovell who is knows as ‘The Rare Tea Lady’.
 Her mission is to revolutionise tea drinking by replacing mass produced tea bags with high quality tea leaves.

 She might not be able to convince us all to give up our usual brew.
 But this gorgeous book is full of charming memoirs, recipes and photographs so you can learn more about your favourite cuppa.

 A good cup of tea is a wonderful way to relax and de-stress, and so is the meditative practice of colouring in.